-The flight model and flight spare cameras under test operated correctly within specifications throughout the six cycles of thermal vacuum testing.
+The two flight model cameras under test operated correctly within specifications throughout the six cycles of thermal vacuum testing.

-The CCD operating temperatures in the initial cold switch-on case carried a significant margin relative to the nominal operating temperature of $-30^{\circ}$ C. Subsequent door deployment tests are providing a further opportunity to test with the CCD below the nominal operating temperature.
+Although the CCD operating temperatures in the initial cold switch-on case only carried a small margin relative to the nominal operating temperature of -30°C subsequent door deployment tests are providing a further opportunity to test with the CCD significantly cooler.